 The Color Of A Flame And Its Heat

-You can, however, assuming that you are on the planet Earth and that conditions around you are fairly normal, gauge the approximate heat of a flame by its color.
+You can, however, assume that you are on the planet Earth and that conditions around you are fairly normal, gauge the approximate heat of a flame by its color.

 You will find, as we’ve already seen, that the hottest color of any given flame is as the base and the coolest at the top.